-- All of the activities in the tender process such as: - Confirm Contract Notice has been published on eTenders and where appropriate in OJEU, or if this has not been done already, do it now; - Issue tender documents to candidates/applicants; - Deal with queries during tender period including issue of supplementary information if necessary; - Grant an extension of time to the tender period if necessary; - Record receipt of tenders; - Open tenders; - Evaluate tenders; in the case of an open procedure evaluate suitability first before evaluating tenders; - Post tender clarifications - Issue Letter to Apparently Unsuccessful Tenderers (MF 1.2) including appropriate debriefing material; - Issue Letter of Intent (MF 1.3); - Issue Letter of Acceptance (MF 1.4); - Issue Letter to Tenderers Notifying Award (MF 1.5); and - Post award notice in OJEU. - The objectives of the tender process and milestones to be achieved including the achievement of all critical goals; - The sequence and timing of tendering activities; - The party responsible for each activity; - The reporting arrangements; - The formal execution of the Contract; and - The submission of a report on tenders, including details of the recommended tenderer to the Sanctioning Authority as part of Project Review 7.
+- All of the activities in the tender process such as: - Confirm Contract Notice has been published on eTenders and where appropriate in OJEU, or if this has not been done already, do it now; - Issue tender documents to candidates/applicants; - Deal with queries during tender period including issue of supplementary information if necessary; - Grant an extension of time to the tender period if necessary; - Record receipt of tenders; - Open tenders; - Evaluate tenders; in the case of an open procedure evaluate suitability first before evaluating tenders; - Post tender clarifications - Issue Letter to Apparently Unsuccessful Tenderers (MF 1.2) including appropriate debriefing material; - Issue Letter to Successful Tenderer (MF 1.2); - Issue Letter of Acceptance (MF 1.4); and - Post award notice in OJEU or eTenders for below threshold contracts. - The objectives of the tender process and milestones to be achieved including the achievement of all critical goals; - The sequence and timing of tendering activities; - The party responsible for each activity; - The reporting arrangements; - The formal execution of the Contract; and - The submission of a report on tenders, including details of the recommended tenderer to the Sanctioning Authority as part of Project Review 7.